 Lucite furniture extends sight lines in this small living room.

-- Use fewer pieces of furniture rather than many small pieces, which can make a small room feel cramped.
+- Use fewer pieces of furniture rather than many small pieces.

 Floating shelves and a glass coffee table help this small room feel more open.

 Add depth by replacing cabinet doors with CLEAR glass.
-This will effectively add more depth by taking your eye all the way to the wall.
-Be sure to keep interiors uncluttered.
+This will effectively add depth by taking your eye all the way to the wall.
+Be sure to keep the interiors uncluttered.